 The Synagogue has also undertaken numerous educational and social events including lectures, discussions, presentations, excursions, youth clubs and children's activity days and camps.
-It is the Synagogue's practice that one-off events charge a fee to ensure that they cover their direct costs as a minimum; many produce a surplus that is ploughed back into the respective portfolio for future activities.
+It is the Synagogue's practice that if one-off event's organisers charge a fee, it is only to ensure that they cover direct costs as a minimum; if a surplus is produced it is ploughed back into the respective portfolio for future activities.